-Part of the fun of solo travel is not quite knowing where you’ll end up, or with whom - a local family, a religious congregation, a friendly charity, a research station.
-The good news is that you'll be spoilt for choice, even at the budget end of the price range.
+For me, part of the fun of solo travel is not quite knowing where you’ll end up – with a local family, a religious congregation, a friendly charity, a research station.
+And that’s the discovery of travel.

 The term B&B now encompasses all kinds of accommodation, from a small room in someone’s cottage to a dazzling hotel with a 5-star breakfast spread.
 The defining factor, of course, is that breakfast is included with your room.
-These accommodations are typically quaint and cozy — you’ll find fewer business travelers and more couples, families and vacationers.
+These make great accommodation for women – they are typically quaint and cozy, you’ll find fewer business travelers and more couples, families and vacationers.
 Before there were hostels, there was the local B&B, where you spent the night if there wasn’t an inn or monastery nearby.

 You can easily find them on booking engines.
 With booking.com for example, just use the filer under “property type” and check the bed and breakfast box.